romuro-pauliv/Introduction-to-Assembly/Part II - Computer Organization/a6 - Simplifying Logical Expressions.md

 ## Simplifying Logical Expressions

 The sum-of-products and product-of-sums logical expressions can be used to come up with a crudc implementation that uses only the `AND`, `OR`, and `NOT` gates.
 The implementation process is straightforward.
 We illustrate the process for sum-of-products expressions.
 In [Figure 2.3](https://github.com/romuro-pauliv/Introduction-to-Assembly/blob/main/Part%20II%20-%20Computer%20Organization/a4%20-%20Logic%20Functions.md) shows the brute force implementation of the sum-of-products expression we derived for the 3-input majority function.
-If we simplify the logical expression, we can get a more efficient implementation (See [Figure 2.5]()).
+If we simplify the logical expression, we can get a more efficient implementation Figure 2.5.

 Let us now focus on how we can simplify the logical expressions obtained from truth tables.
 Our focus is on sum-of-products expressions.
 There are three basic techniques: